gabrielstarosky/gabrielstarosky/README.md

 * Python programming

 - 🌱 I’m currently learning java.
-I want to work with java in Hadoop frameworkQuero aprender a trabalhar com java utilizando o framework Hadoop
+I want to work with java in Hadoop framework
 - 📫 How to reach me::
 - - **E-mail**: gabrielstarosky@gmail.com
 - - **Linkedin**: https://www.linkedin.com/in/gabriel-hartleben-starosky-73aa7611b/

 **Do you want to know my portfolio?
-My publish portfolios are published here on Github:**
+My portfolios are published here on Github:**
 - Airbnb Rio de Janeiro data analysis (**in progress - portuguese**): https://bit.ly/2UYmwjt

 <!--